Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Encumbrance](/HeroSystem6eHeroic/images/encumbrance.png)

 The sheet includes space for four suits or pieces of armor.
-Although this sheet is currently written for the simpler armor activation system, there is a field for hit locations if your GM chooses to use that system.
+Although this sheet is designed for the simpler armor activation system, there is a field for hit locations if your GM chooses to use that system.

 ![Armor Table](/HeroSystem6eHeroic/images/armor.png)